 - Heat press or iron with ironing board

-This buffalo plaid print worked very well with both my Cameo machine and my t-shirt heat press machine.
+I found a buffalo plaid print that worked very well with both my Cameo machine and my t-shirt heat press machine.

 SVG Cut Files with Heart and Love Design